felipeflorencio/Swift-Snippets/README.md

 Can be just a class or a extension, you can chose what is the best for your implementation / need.

 - `Add image and text horizontal aligned to your UIButton*`: snippet for you add a image and text and align both horizontal and center;
+- `Rotate UIButton according to the device orientation*`: snippet for you be able to rotate a button according to the device orientation;

 </details>